fleio/fleio-i18n/readme.md

 ## How to add a new language to fleio

-Fleio backend is created with Django and Fleio fronted is created with Angular.
+Fleio backend is created with Django and Fleio frontend is created with Angular.

 ### Adding a translation for a new language to backend